renatodellosso/The-Long-North/Wider Setting Ideas.md

 		* State-sponsored religion for non-Kalashtar and non-Elves
 	* Kalashtar and Elves worship the sil'Ashatari
 		* Collective of all the Kalashtar spirits
+		* Symbolized by a ring with 2 skulls facing opposite direction at the bottom
 	* Various heretical gods
 		* Many of them are local gods of conquered areas
 * Government